nalgeon/tryxinyminutes/try/go/index.md

 Maps are a dynamically growable associative array type, like the hash or dictionary types of some other languages.

+Keys in a map have no particular order.
+The key type does not even have to be orderable, it only must be comparable.

 ```go
 m := map[string]int{"three": 3, "four": 4}